Explore hardwood flooring styles and options before you buy.

 Engineered Wood Floors

 Engineered hardwoods are made with layers of wood veneers bonded together.
 The top layer is a finished wood that can be resanded a limited number of times depending on its thickness.
 Because it features multiple sublayers laid in opposing directions, it is more stable than solid hardwood and resists warping and damage from moisture better.
 For that reason engineered wood floors can be laid over concrete subfloors in addition to wood and are suitable for use in basements.
+This is due to the fact they do not move as much due to their orientation and thus are less likely to develop defects due to a settling house.

+Color and Grain.
 Hardwood floors are produced from the wood of many species of trees, each offering different qualities that affect their appearance and performance.
 Some woods such as oak have prominent grain patterns; others, like cherry, have very mild graining.
 Every variety of wood also has unique natural coloring that affects its finished color when stained.